Oral Cancer Screening

 When you visit your local dentist, the practitioner may examine your mouth when screening for oral cancer.
 Don’t be surprised if additional tests are carried out by the dentist in order to identify areas with abnormal cell growth in your mouth.

-The fact that healthy-looking individuals who do not have any risk factors relating to mouth cancer should go for oral cancer screening is controversial in the medical world.
 Up until this moment, no single oral test is powerful enough to minimize the risk of dying of cancer of the oral cavity.
 This means that it is left to you and your dentist to decide whether or not, you should undergo a special test or oral cancer screening based on your genetic makeup or personal history.

 If you have also had oral cancer before, the chances of a recurrence are very high.
-Therefore, you need to continually visit your local dentist and perform oral cancer screening from time to time in order to prevent a relapse.
+Therefore, you need to continuously visit your local dentist and perform oral cancer screening from time to time in order to prevent a relapse.